Which Editing Service Does My Manuscript Need?

 Have I revised the manuscript based on the feedback I’ve been given?
 Have I reread the manuscript a few times to catch inconsistencies and strengthen areas that seem weak or flat?
 Am I fairly certain that I’ve gotten things as good as I can get them?

-If you answered ‘yes’ to all of these questions, then chances are you are ready for a manuscript edit or a copy edit.
-“Manuscript edit?” you ask.
+If you answered ‘yes’ to all of these questions, then chances are you are ready for a developmental edit or a copy edit.
+“Developmental edit?” you ask.
 “Didn’t she already recommend that in the above section?”
 Yes, yes I did.
-The reason for this is that sometimes books need a manuscript evaluation and then a manuscript/developmental edit, or sometimes a manuscript edit and then another manuscript edit.
-This is because often there are large changes made after a manuscript evaluation or a manuscript edit and those changes can create other problems or inconsistencies that in turn need to be worked on.
+The reason for this is that sometimes books need a manuscript evaluation and then a developmental edit, or sometimes a developmental edit and then another developmental edit.
+This is because often there are large changes made after a manuscript evaluation or a developmental edit and those changes can create other problems or inconsistencies that in turn need to be worked on.

-If a manuscript edit is not needed at this point because the story foundation (characters, plot, world) is solid, the next step is a copy edit.
-Copy editing is for fixing grammar errors and other sentence-level problems like clarity and word choice.
+If a developmental edit is not needed at this point because the story foundation (characters, plot, world) is solid, the next step is a either a line edit or a copy edit.
+Line editing is for making sure ever line of prose is as strong as it can be, while copy editing is for fixing grammar errors and other sentence-level problems like clarity and word choice.
 I don’t recommend skipping ahead to a copy edit unless you are 1000% sure that your manuscript is ready for it.
 If there are still fundamental issues with the story, spending money for a copy edit or proofread is like putting a new coat of paint on a building that is falling down.
 Get the building solid first, then buy the paint.

 If I want to self-publish, have I already had someone go through the manuscript and correct my grammar mistakes and other sentence-level issues?

 If you answered ‘yes’ to these questions, your manuscript is ready for a proofread.
 This is the final polish before your book goes out.